Open to adults and mature youth.

 To God be the glory!

-We would love to have more prayer warriors in this very important ministry on the third Friday of each month, 10:30 am at the church.
+We would love to welcome more prayer warriors to this important ministry, which meets on the third Friday of each month at 10:30 AM at the church.

 If you need more information please contact: